vespakoen/docs/auth/usage.md

 Once a user has logged in to your application, you may easily access the user model via the **user** method on the Auth class:

 	return Auth::user()->email;

+This method simply calls the [**user** function](/docs/auth/config#user) in the configuration file.
+Also, you don't need to worry about performance when using this method.
+The user is only retrieved from storage the first time you use the method.

 > **Note:** If the user is not logged in, the **user** method will return NULL.